Skulk2Fade/pe-ratio-app/README.md

 After signing up the app sends a verification email containing a link to activate your account.
 Users must verify their email address before being able to log in.
+Verification links expire after 24 hours.
 If you forget your password you can request a reset link from the login page which will allow you to choose a new password.
+Password reset links expire after 1 hour.

 ## Two-Factor Authentication